 40 Lawyer Jokes.
-Punch Lines ONLY.[2017 update]
-My wife and I were talking to a friend of ours, Manny Oliveira, a hilarious professional comedian, and he dropped into conversation a punch line we all knew.
+Punch Lines ONLY.[2021 update]
+Jokes are a good way to help deal with stress, and the pandemic has certainly increased everyone’s stress.
+A lawyer mentioned a light-hearted comment that had been circulating around his firm last year regarding the changes to everyone’s work attire–basically, “It’s time to change from my work pajamas into my bedtime pajamas.”
+My wife and I were talking to a friend of ours, Manny Oliveira, a hilarious comedian, and he casually dropped into conversation a punch line we all knew.
 He didn’t need to tell the joke because we recognized it immediately.
-It got me thinking – we’ve all heard the lawyer jokes, mostly playing off of negative stereotypes, obviously.
+It got me thinking – we’ve heard countless lawyer jokes over the years.
+We know all the punch lines.
+I thought it might be fun to collect them.

-Below are the punch lines from 40 lawyer jokes.
+Here are the punch lines from 40 of the most famous lawyer jokes.

-How many do you know?
+How many of the jokes do you know?
 Most of them, I’ll bet…

 - Not enough sand.